 Sand all wooden pieces of the bread box with high-grit sandpaper to smooth out the surface and remove any old shellac or gloss.
 This is an important step to help the primer and paint adhere to the wood.

 Use liquid sandpaper/deglosser to prep any difficult edges or grooves.
 For example, our bread box has many grooves on the door, as well as difficult-to-sand edges on knobs.
 We applied a liquid sandpaper/deglosser to these areas with a rag.

 Apply multiple thin coats of primer to all pieces of the bread box before painting.

 If you're painting the bread box a light color, such as yellow, white, or tan, apply a white primer.
 If you're painting the bread box a dark color, such as brown, black, or navy, apply a gray primer.

 You can use either a spray or jar primer.
 The choice is yours.
 No matter which type of primer you use, apply the coats very thinly to prevent any runs.
 This will require time and patience.

-If using jar primer, use... either a foam or paint brush to paint on the primer; you may need to use a small paint brush if your bread box has a lot of detailed etching or grooves.
+If using jar primer, use either a foam brush or a regular paintbrush to paint on the primer; you may need to use a small paintbrush if your bread box has a lot of detailed etching or grooves.

 Paint the Bread Box